jay-simformsolutions/easy_geofencing/README.md

 ![Easy Geofencing](https://miro.medium.com/max/3160/0*YZbbxorfoqfoxjfK.png)

-Easy Geofencing is a flutter geofencing package for flutter application (android & ios) which provides  geofencing functionalities.It is completely written in pure dart language.
+Easy Geofencing is a flutter geofencing package for flutter application (android & ios) which provides  geofencing functionalities.
+It is completely written in pure dart language and updated for modern Flutter and Android versions.

+> **Note**: This is an updated version compatible with Flutter 3.x and Android 14 (API 34).
+The original package has been modernized with latest dependencies and Android compatibility.

 ## FEATURES